Kara Swisher

 Kara Anne Swisher (/ˈkɛərə/ KAIR-ə; born December 11, 1962) is an American journalist.
 She has covered the business of the internet since 1994.
-As of 2023, Swisher was a contributing editor at New York Magazine, the host of the podcast On with Kara Swisher, and the co-host of the podcast Pivot.
+As of 2023, Swisher was a contributing editor at New York Magazine, the host of On with Kara Swisher, and co-host of Pivot.

 In 2014, she co-founded Vox Media's Recode with Walt Mossberg.
-From 2018 to 2022, she was an opinion writer for The New York Times, before re-joining Vox Media.
-She has also written for The Wall Street Journal, The Washington Post, co-produced the All Things Digital conference, and the online publication All Things D.
+From 2018 to 2022, she served as an opinion writer for The New York Times before returning to Vox Media.
+Her previous work includes reporting for The Wall Street Journal and The Washington Post, as well as co-creating All Things Digital and its conference.

 Early life and education

-Swisher lived in Roslyn Harbor, Long Island, New York, until her father died when she was five years old.
-Her family moved to Princeton, New Jersey, and she grew up there.
+Swisher was born on December 11, 1962, and lived in Roslyn Harbor, Long Island, New York, until her father died when she was five years old.
+Her family then moved to Princeton, New Jersey, and she grew up there.
 In a 2021 interview with Bryan Elliott for Inc.'s Behind The Brand, Swisher said that as a child, she always wanted to work either in the military, with military intelligence, or with the CIA.

-Swisher attended the Edmund A. Walsh School of Foreign Service (SFS) at Georgetown University in Washington D.C.
-At Georgetown, she wrote for The Hoya, Georgetown's school newspaper and then for the school's news magazine, The Georgetown Voice.
-During her sophomore and junior years, she interned at The Washington Post which solidified her career in journalism.
+Swisher attended the Walsh School of Foreign Service (SFS) at Georgetown University in Washington, D.C.
+At Georgetown, she wrote for The Hoya, Georgetown's school newspaper, and then for the school's news magazine, The Georgetown Voice.
+During her sophomore and junior years, she interned at The Washington Post, which solidified her career in journalism.
 She obtained her undergraduate degree in 1984.
-In 1985, she graduated from Columbia University Graduate School of Journalism with a MS in journalism.
-She "spent some time" at Duke University studying misinformation and propaganda, which Swisher said were "always my area of study".
+In 1985, she graduated from Columbia University Graduate School of Journalism with an MS in journalism.
+She "spent some time" at Duke University studying misinformation and propaganda, which Swisher said were "always her area of study".

-After the fall of the Berlin Wall, Swisher received a fellowship allowing her to live almost a year in Kreuzberg in Berlin, Germany.
-Preparing for future employment within "the security apparatus", she attempted to learn German but never mastered the language.
-Then Swisher worked at the Washington City Paper in Washington, D.C.
-She returned to The Washington Post in 1986 as a news aid for the Style desk before becoming a reporter covering the local retail beat.

 Career

+Early career

+After graduating, Swisher first worked at the Washington City Paper in Washington, D.C.

 The Washington Post

+Swisher returned to The Washington Post in 1986 as a news aide for the Style desk before becoming a reporter covering the local retail beat.

-Swisher credits the Post as where she "significantly started to use technology".
-She used to drag a suitcase cell phone around the office.
+Swisher identifies her tenure at the Post as the period when she began extensively using technology, noting that she carried a "suitcase" cell phone during that time.
 She received national attention for covering AOL and the beginning of the dot-com era in the 1990s.
 While working for the business section of the paper, Swisher decided to leave to devote time to writing AOL.com: How Steve Case Beat Bill Gates, Nailed the Netheads, and Made Millions in the War for the Web.
 It was during this time that she first met Walt Mossberg, a veteran tech journalist who would become a close friend and co-owner of the AllThingsD blog.